Workers Revolutionary Party (UK): The Club (1948-1959)

-Socialist Labour League
+Socialist Labour League (1959-1973)

-Proscribed by the Labour Party
+In 1959, the Club became the Socialist Labour League.
 For the first time, the Socialist Labour League was openly Trotskyist, although most of its members remained active in the Labour Party.
-The foundation of the SLL was formally announced at the end of February 1959, Membership was "open to all who want to see the vigorous prosecution of the class struggle and the achievement of working class power".
+In 1959, the at the end of February 1959, Membership was "open to all who want to see the vigorous prosecution of the class struggle and the achievement of working class power".

 The group's Newsletter, and the SLL itself, were proscribed by the Labour Party in late March 1959, which meant that anyone associated with Healy's group became ineligible for membership of the Labour Party.
 Morgan Phillips, then general secretary of the Labour Party, addressed the issue of SLL entryism.
 "The principal group is so well disciplined and financed that it is slowly emerging as a serious nuisance to the democratic Socialism which it outwardly accepts and covertly derides", he wrote in an April 1959 letter to the secretaries of Constituency Labour Parties and affiliated trade unions.
 By August, 23 people associated with the SLL in the Norwood Constituency Labour Party and eight councilors in Leeds, among others, had been expelled by Labour.
 As a result of the activities of the SLL activists in Norwood, the local Labour Party branch was re-organised later in the year.
 Meanwhile, J.R.
 Campbell, by then the former editor of the Daily Worker, wrote in the Communist weekly World News in October 1959 that the SLL was an "anti-Soviet league" and "a disruptive, Trotskyist organisation", who were in favour of the overthrow of the Soviet government by an unaffiliated working class inside and outside the Soviet Union.